 The following list describes graduate geological sciences courses that are scheduled frequently(at least every other year).
-Other courses in the graduate catalogue are taught less frequently, based on faculty and student interests.
+Other courses in the graduate catalog are taught less frequently, based on faculty and student interests.

 Students should also plan to attend the weekly seminar (during Fall and Spring semesters), and take the seminar course (GLY 6931, 1 credit) at least three times during their graduate program.